-Figure 21 shows the share of overall renewable energy for each MS split by the contribution from each mode.
-Ireland was 22nd out of the EU-28 for overall RES in 2016 on 9.5%, compared to the EU-28 average of 17.0%.
-There is a broadly similar pattern across most MS. Although transport is a major final end use (typically the second largest after heat), renewable transport is small and contributes little to overall renewable energy share.
+Figure 21 shows the share of overall renewable energy for each Member State split by the contribution from each mode.
+Ireland was 23rd out of the EU-28 for overall RES in 2018 on 11.1%, compared to the EU-28 average of 18%.
+There is a broadly similar pattern across most Member States.
+Although transport is a major final end use (typically the second largest after heat), renewable transport is small and contributes little to overall renewable energy share.
 The heat and electricity sectors have achieved higher shares of renewable energy.
-For every MS except Malta, heat is a larger end use than electricity; for most MS, the share of heat is twice as big as the share of electricity.
-RES-H contributed the largest share of overall RES in 21 of the EU-28 in 2016.
-For almost all MS, the share of RES-H is the most important factor influencing the share of overall renewable energy.
+RES-H contributed the largest share of overall RES in 22 of the EU-28 in 2018.
+For almost all Member States, the share of RES-H is the most important factor influencing the share of overall renewable energy.

-Ireland was 22nd out of the EU-28 for overall renewable energy share in 2016.
+Ireland was 23rd out of the EU-28 for overall renewable energy share in 2018.

-Each MS has its own target for overall renewable energy share in 2020, shown in Figure 21 by the orange markers.
+Each Member State has its own target for overall renewable energy share in 2020, shown in Figure 21 by the orange markers.
 The overall EU-28 target is for 20% overall RES in 2020.
-MS which had higher shares of renewable energy prior to 2007, when the 2020 targets were determined, were given higher targets for 2020 than the EU-28 average.
-MS that were starting from a low base in 2007 have targets lower than the EU-28 average.
+These 2020 targets were set in 2007.
+Each Member State was set a target based on its existing share of renewable energy.
+Wealthier Member States were also given more ambitious targets.
 Ireland's 2020 target is for 16% overall RES.